-For years building codes in most parts of the country have required these to be installed during new construction and most homes already have them.
-They look like a small rectangle iron grate, and most often located on the back wall of the firebox , these normally slide to the right and left to open or close Their is a verity of styles found around the country some being round in shape.
+Building codes in most parts of the country have require these during new construction.
+Thus, most homes already have them.
+They look like a small rectangle iron grate, and most often located on the back wall of the firebox.
+These normally slide to the right and left to open or close.
+There is a variety of styles around the country, some being round in shape.
 They to supply air from the outside so as not to rob air from the living space of the home.
-My experience is that many don’t open as they have been rusted shut or the homeowner is not familiar with how and when to open or close them.
-We have all sealed our homes up as tight as an envelope with air tight windows, doors, weather stripping, and attic insulation and our appliances are air starved.
-That is why building codes require outside air to be supplied to all gas fire appliance including fireplaces, hot water heaters, and furnace equipment
+My experience is that many will not open.
+They’re rusted shut or the homeowner doesn’t know how to open them.
+We have sealed our homes up tight.
+Think about our air tight windows, doors, weather stripping, and attic insulation.
+That is why building codes require outside air for all appliances.
+This includes fireplaces, hot water heaters, and furnace equipment

-out of the chimney.
+A fire that burns well will actually increase draft.
+In order for a chimney to draft properly, there must be a good air flow from the firebox to the top of the chimney.
+The fire in the firebox warms the flue system so that the products of combustion will flow up and out of the chimney.
 If the flue system is too cold the outside air coming down the chimney may be heavier than the products of combustion coming up the chimney which can cause a smoking problem.
 If installing an outside air vent does not solve your problem, a less intrusive repair would be to install a SmokeGuard which makes the size of the firebox smaller so that the products of combustion may be vented more efficiently.

-Having an outside air source installed is generally not a costly process, but consulting a professional over where to systematically place the vent is recommended.
+Having an outside air source is generally not a costly process, but consulting a professional over where to systematically place the vent is a good idea.
 The professional The professional should discuss with you both indoor and outdoor variables such as other competing appliances in the home, large hills, trees, or other obstructions that possibly may be a factor for a sluggish draft.